What is it in the French psyche that makes so many of its people attracted to the “dark side” in literature?

 And in the case of Verlaine and Poe, this interest seeped into the musical world as well.
 Regarding Poe in particular, the American orchestra conductor JoAnn Falletta has stated, “Many French people at the time found the underlying doom and pessimism of Poe’s work compelling and understandable; most believed that all happiness was transitory, and that evil lurked even on the sunniest of days.”

 No fewer than three important French composers wrote music inspired by Poe’s literary works.
-Claude Debussy wrote an unfinished opera based on The Fall of the House of Usher, while André Caplet composed a “Conte Fantastique” on the subject of Poe’s Masque of the Red Death.
+Claude Debussy wrote an unfinished opera based on The Fall of the House of Usher as well as sketches for another opera based on Poe’s satirical short story The Devil in the Belfry, while André Caplet composed a “Conte Fantastique” on the subject of Poe’s Masque of the Red Death.

 And Florent Schmitt created Le Palais hanté, Op.
 49, a symphonic poem based on yet another work by Poe, The Haunted Palace.